cylc/cylc-flow/CONTRIBUTING.md

 The following people have contributed to this code under the terms of the Contributor Licence Agreement and Certificate of Origin detailed below.

-(NOTE: those in _italics_ predate the introduction of this agreement;
-they will be contacted for consent).
+_NOTE: the names _(parenthesised)_ below represent contributions from outside of NIWA and Met Office that predate the introduction of this Agreement (July 2018).
+These developers will be contacted to seek their consent._

  -  Hilary Oliver
  -  Matt Shin